Chart Color Schemes

 Waramanga is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections using 2022 as the base are adopted.
-Projections indicate an overall population decline by 242 persons in Waramanga by 2041 with specific age cohorts expected to grow, notably the 85 and over group projected to increase by 11 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022.
+Future demographic trends suggest a decline in overall population, with projections indicating a decrease of 242 persons by 2041 according to this methodology.
+However, specific age cohorts are expected to grow, notably the 85 and over group, projected to increase by 11 people during this period.

 Frequently Asked Questions - Population